 The good news is that the one included chest pocket is ideal for a phone, couple of fly boxes, wallet or something of comparable size.
 This unit will stuff into a fly vest or day pack easily, so it’s perfect for any type of excursion, big or small.

 The entire jacket has a regular fit but it’s built low profile to further avoid line snags while throwing those big loops.
 If you’re looking for a wading jacket that packs impressively tight and won’t let a drop of rain in, the Encounter is an excellent minimalist option.

 The wrist cuffs and hood are fully adjustable, and the waist of course also cinches tight.
 The nylon material is water repellent and cuts wind beautifully while still maintaining some solid breathability.
 This is good option if you’re expecting some heat but still need rain coverage.

 I love throwing on my Encounter on fair weather days when the wind is blowing but the temperature is otherwise pleasant — it often allows me to lose a layer or two underneath my outerwear because it cuts the wind so well.
 Every fly fisherman knows it’s more comfortable casting without a whole mess of layers restricting your motion.
 Point is, rain or no rain this wading jacket is your best friend.

 The cut descends exactly down to your waist so if you prefer more length you’ll want to buy a size up.
-There is a sage green and a black option, both of which have that classic, bad ass Orvis look.
+There is a sage green and a black option, both of which have that classic, sharp Orvis aesthetic.

-A bit expensive considering the lack of fly fishing specific features yet a masterfully designed option that does its job beautifully from a highly accredited outfitter.
+A bit expensive considering the lack of fly fishing-specific features yet a masterfully designed option that does its job wonderfully from a highly accredited outfitter.
 The Encounter is everything you need and nothing you don’t in one of the most compact and lightweight packages possible when it comes to wading jackets.